 If you are hosting a farm apprenticeship in the prairie provinces, or are interested in hosting an apprentice on your farm, please reach out to us to learn more about our apprenticeship program and how you can be involved.
-We support YA Apprenticeship farm mentors and employers in grant writing for funding opportunities such as the Youth Employment and Skills Program.
+To chat with YA staff about apprenticeship opportunities throughout the Prairie provinces, please contact

 Kolby Peterson, Apprenticeship Coordinator | email@example.com

 Supporting the new, young, and aspiring ecological farmers, but also the farmers who are stepping into mentorship roles, is vital for the future of farming!
 It can be challenging to meet financial and labour needs on a farm, and this program will help support the intergenerational transfer of knowledge that farming communities need to experience for their continued vibrancy and regeneration.
 The availability of funding such as this demonstrates a commitment by governments to the new generation of farmers and agriculture-sector professionals.